A-Nour98/Library-Managment-System/README.md

 # Library Managment System

 - use `npm install` to install necessary dependencies
-- provide a .env file with the following variables(db username and password are the credinetials of the local machine postgres configuration
+- provide a .env file with the following variables(db username and password are the credinetials of the local machine postgres configuration):
+-
 	  NODE_ENV=development
 		PORT=
 		DB_USERNAME=